jdwh08/foxnote-quartzsite/content/Primm's Algorithm.md

 - If we use an adjacency list instead, we can get $O(E \log V)$ time (but may not be faster).

 ### Eager Version
-We can improve on the lazy version by removing processing of edges which lead to already-connected nodes.
+We can improve on the [[Lazy Algorithm]] version by removing processing of edges which lead to already-connected nodes.

 For any MST, each node has exactly ONE edge going out of the node (except start node).
 Instead of adding edges to the [[Heap]], we update the neighbour's cheapest edge instead.